astrotime/timenomad_app/collections/_newsletters_parts/at-022~04-guest-story.md

 The Sun energy is the opposite of the Moon, and Mars is antipodal to Venus. **The right balance of these polarities in our energies is extremely essential.** It defines our ability to give and receive, to achieve and manifest abundance in life in a way that is meaningful to us.

-How to **enhance your life performance** by activating Projective (Sun and Mars) and Receptive (Moon and Venus) Planetary Energies by connecting with corresponding metals?
+How to **enhance your life performance** by activating Projective (Sun and Mars) and Receptive (Moon and Venus) Planetary Energies through corresponding metals?

 How metals — the essential planetary “ambassadors” — can **support your career, relationships and well-being?**